 Find out about Germany’s different types of research institutions: universities, universities of applied sciences, non-university research institutes, companies and federal as well as state (Länder) institutions.
 Profiles of each type of research organisation can be found here.

 The Helmholtz Association is the largest scientific organisation in Germany and is dedicated to pursuing the long-term research goals of state and society as well as maintaining and improving the living conditions of the population.
 The 18 independent research institutes within the Association develop, build and operate complex research infrastructures.More

 The Max Planck Society, named after the world-famous physicist Max Planck (1858– 1947), is one of Europe’s leading basic research organisations.
-It maintains a total of 83 institutes and research facilities – not only in Germany, but also abroad.
-Primarily, the MPG performs basic research in the natural sciences, life sciences, humanities and social sciences, often taking an interdisciplinary approach.More
+It maintains a total of 84 research institutes in Germany, Italy, the Netherlands, Luxembourg and the United States.
+Its researchers conduct basic research in the natural sciences, life sciences, humanities and social sciences, often taking an interdisciplinary approach.More

 The German Federation of Industrial Research Associations (AiF) is organised by industry and is particularly involved in increasing the competitive strength of SMEs by supporting the efficient application and advancement of R&D programmes.More